rh-mobb/aro-workshop-content/aro-content/ops/3-deploy-azure-service-operator.md

 2. A Kubernetes controller that manages the Azure resources represented by the user-specified Custom Resources.
 The controller attempts to synchronize the desired state in the user-specified Custom Resource with the actual state of that resource in Azure, creating it if it doesn't exist, updating it if it has been changed, or deleting it.
 <img src="Images/aso-schematic.png">

+We deploy ASO on an ARO cluster to provision and manage Azure resources.
+In the next parts we use ASO to provision a postgre databse and a VM.
+To install ASO we need:
+1. A SP(service principal) with right permission.
+2. A certificate: We use cert-manager to issue certificate

 ### Prerequisites

 * an ARO cluster